 Household customers shall be entitled to participate in collective switching schemes.
-To achieve this purpose, CERA is in the process of defining, by Regulatory Decision, the framework according to which suppliers may provide the possibility of collective switching of suppliers, which will ensure the elimination of any regulatory or administrative barriers and the greatest possible protection of consumers against abusive practices.
+To achieve this purpose, by Regulatory Decision 02/2023 (KDP.
+149/2023), CERA formulated the general framework of the Collective Supplier Switching in the context of the application of article 119(3)(a) of the Laws Regulating the Electricity Market of 2021 - 2023, according to which household customers are entitled to participate in mass supplier switching systems, as well as article 119(3)(b), according to which CERA determines with its Regulatory Decision the framework through which suppliers may provide the possibility of collective switching of supplier, which will ensure the elimination of any regulatory or administrative barriers to mass switching of supplier and the greatest possible protection of consumers against abusive practices.

-Until 2022, there was only one active supplier for the household market (the dominant supplier - EAC), therefore switching was not available yet for the household market.
+Until 2023, there was only one active supplier for the household market (the dominant supplier - EAC), therefore switching was not available yet for the household market.